Oil Paint

 Prepared Oil Painting Mediums

-Varying from one manufacturer to another, a combination of white spirit and other oils provides a ready-mixed, user-friendly paint diluent.
+Depending on the manufacturer, a combination of white spirit and other oils provides a ready-mixed, user-friendly paint diluent.
 A beginner could use this instead of mixing their own combination of oils and other additives.

 Stand Oil